Reader's Guide to the Catalog

 Corequisite.
 A course or other educational requirement that must be completed simultaneously with another course.

 Course.
-A subject, or an instructional subdivision of a subject, offered through part of a term, a whole term, or over several terms.
+A subject, or an instructional subdivision of a subject, offered through part of a term or a whole term.
 Each course is assigned a course level.
 Courses numbered 100–499 are undergraduate courses; 100–299 are lower division, and 300–499 are upper division.
 Courses numbered 500 and above are graduate or professional.

 1 credit.
 Represents approximately three hours of the student’s time each week for one term in a lower-division undergraduate course.
 This frequently means a minimum of one hour in the lecture hall or laboratory in addition to two hours spent in outside preparation.
 The number of lecture, recitation, laboratory, or other periods required each week for a course is listed in each term's class schedule.